Community

 Partnerships and Collective Action

-We are proud to be a part of the Peace Collective Grant, advancing restorative practices across the City of Rochester.
+We are proud to be a part of the Rochester Peace Collective, advancing restorative practices across the City of Rochester.
 Through this partnership, we provide Restorative Trainings to organizations and community members, serve families directly impacted by harm, table at events, sharing restorative resources, and building bridges that strengthen our collective movement.

 We work closely with families from the City of Rochester to help rebuild relationships, nurture resilience, and create new stories of accountability and love.
 Our presence is about solidarity, where we walk with our people, not ahead of them.